 Crafting and completing the PhD application

-A motivation letter is the same as a letter of intent or cover letter.
+A letter of intent is the same as a letter of intent or motivation letter or cover letter.
 It accompanies your application and supporting documents, such as CV and diplomas.

 Can I modify my application?